Berard of Castagna: Archbishop of Palermo

 Berard attended the Fourth Lateran Council in 1215, where, at the second session on 20 November, he read aloud a letter from Frederick requesting recognition of his 1212 election as "King of the Romans" (emperor-elect).
 In 1217, he accepted the Dominican Order into his diocese.

 Berard played an important role in the negotiations that preceded the Sixth Crusade.
 He accompanied Fakhr al-Dīn, the ambassador of Sultan al-Kāmil of Egypt, on his return journey, arriving in Egypt in September or October 1227.
 From Alexandria, he was escorted to Cairo for a meeting with the sultan.
 There he was joined Frederick's other ambassador, Thomas of Aquino, who had been sent ahead in July or August.
 The envoys sought the return of the city of Jerusalem to the kingdom of Jerusalem in exchange for Frederick's military assistance against the sultan's brother, al-Muʿaẓẓam of Damascus.
 They subsequently travelled to Damascus for a meeting with al-Muʿaẓẓam.
-According to the Arab chronicles, he told them, "Tell your lord.
+According to the Arab chronicles, al-Muʿaẓẓam told them, "Tell your lord.
 I am not like others.
 I have nothing to give him but a sword."
 Berard returned to Sicily with gifts from al-Kāmil, including an elephant, in January 1228.

 Berard embarked with Frederick on the Sixth Crusade at Brindisi in June 1229, in spite of the emperor's excommunication.
 After the Treaty of Jaffa, he followed Frederick to Jerusalem and assisted at his coronation in the Church of the Holy Sepulchre.
 He was present with Frederick when the Treaty of San Germano ending the War of the Keys was publicly confirmed on 23 July 1230, paving the way for Frederick's absolution.

 In 1235, Berard accompanied Frederick from Palermo to Fano before going on to Perugia to confer with Pope Gregory IX while the emperor returned to Germany.
 At Fano in April, Berard was appointed to the Sicilian regency council along with Thomas of Aquino, James of Capua, Peter of Ravello and Henry of Morra.
 In December 1238, Berard escorted the Empress Isabella of England to Lombardy and in February 1240 he escorted her back to Sicily.
 Frederick's dispute with the papacy was ongoing.
 In 1238, Berard twice visited Gregory IX, once at Anagni and once at Rome, in an effort to maintain the peace.
 He failed and Gregory excommunicated Frederick on 20 March 1239.